What Are Pollinators?

 They use their long thin beak to suck out the nectar in the bloom!

-It’s how we came to beeee. … For that I am grateful.
+It’s how we came to beeee … For that, I am truly grateful.

-Drop a comment below, it’s private, between you and me.
-I will get back to you within 24 hours!
+Drop a comment in the box below, and I will get back to you within 24 hours!

 This was a very informative and entertaining.
 I enjoyed how you enter twined education and humor.
 I also enjoyed all of the beautiful pictures you included.
 We live in the hocking hills area in Ohio and I wondered what kind of flowers would you recommend us planting around here to help the birds?